October 2021

 3. A correct stack of PCB layers can improve the electromagnetic compatibility of the project.

 With a single-layer or double-layer PCB the board thickness is rarely considered.
 However, with the advent of multilayer PCBs, the pile of materials is starting to become more and more critical and the final cost is the factor that affects the entire project.
 The simplest stack-ups can include 4-layer PCBs, up to the more complex ones that require professional sequential lamination.
 The higher the number of layers, the more the designer is free to unravel his circuit, with less chance of stumbling into “impossible” solutions.
 The PCB overlapping operations consist in the arrangement of the copper layers and the insulating layers that make up a circuit.
-The stack-up you choose certainly plays an important role in the performance of the board in several ways.
+The back-up you choose certainly plays an important role in the performance of the board in several ways.

 For example, good layering can reduce the impedance of the board and limit radiation and crosstalk.
 It also has a major impact on the EMC performance of a product.
 On the other hand, poor stack-up design can significantly increase circuit radiation and noise.
 There are four important factors to consider when dealing with board stack-up: